Rishi138/MetaCritiqueOptimizer/README.md

 ---

-## The Core Thesis: Policy over Solution
+## Core Thesis: Policy over Solution
 Unlike standard agents that iterate on a single code block, **MetaCritiqueOptimizer** treats the "ideal solution" as a black-box target.
 The framework does not optimize for a specific string of code; it optimizes the **instructional latent space** that produces ideal solutions.
 It bridges the gap between a problem statement and an optimal output by treating the system prompt as a differentiable parameter.

 ---